 - The Migration assistant will now scan for the websites on the local machine and list them.
 Select the website you want to publish and click next.

 - Now it will analyse your website and provide a report on it.
 For example, custom port bindings are not available in the app service.
 You will get an error if you have one.
 After, resolving the errors and looking at the warnings proceed further.

 - The next step is to login to Azure.
 Follow the instructions on the screen and login into your Azure account.

-- Now you will be presented with options to choose your subcription & resource group.
+- Now you will be presented with options to choose your subscription & resource group.
 Note that you cannot choose an existing app service here.
-The migration assitant will automatically create an app service with a recomended plan.
+The migration assistant will automatically create an app service with a recommended plan.
 You can later change the plan from the Azure portal.

 - Once you click on Migrate the migration process will begin.
 This process will take some time as it create new resources and deploys your site.

 - Once the process is finished without any errors, you are all done.